hacks-guide/Guide_Wii/docs/ro_RO/faq.md

 <br>

-##### Pentru Utilizatorii RiiConnect24
+##### For WiiLink Users

-Dacă primești această eroare sau dacă vezi Acordului Utilizatorului Nintendo fără logoul RiiConnect24, asta înseamnă că ISP-ul tău (Furnizorul de Internet) sau rețeaua blochează folosirea DNS-ului RC24.
-You can set `Auto-Obtain DNS` to `On` to solve this.
-RiiConnect24 va funcționa și fără aceasta.
-Or, you can use the [RiiConnect24 DNS-Server](https://github.com/RiiConnect24/DNS-Server/releases/latest) program.
+If you receive the above error or you see Nintendo's User Agreement without WiiLink's logo, that means your ISP (Internet Service Provider) or network is blocking the use of WiiLink DNS.
+You can set the `Auto-Obtain DNS` option to `On` to resolve this.
+You can also use the [WiiLink DNS Server](https://github.com/WiiLink24/DNS-Server/releases/latest) as an alternative.

-##### Pentru cei care nu folosesc RiiConnect24
+##### For non-WiiLink Users

-Dacă primești această eroare, serverul DNS pe care l-ai ales sau internetul tău în general are probleme.
+If you receive this error, your Internet or DNS server is having issues.
 Reîncearcă mai încolo.

 #### FORE000006

-Dacă primești eroarea FORE000006, ceasul consolei tale Wii este probabil setat incorect.
-See [this](wiiconnect24#updating-rtc-clock) on instructions for how to properly reset it.
-Dacă acest lucru tot eșuează, scoate bateria ceas a consolei (aflată pe fundul consolei sub un șurub) pentru o oră și apoi reintroduce-l.
-Apoi, resetează ceasul consolei Wii.
+If you receive error FORE000006, your Wii's clock is likely set incorrectly.
+See [the RTC clock update guide](wiiconnect24#updating-rtc-clock) for instructions on how to properly sync it.
+If you continue to recieve this error, remove the Wii's clock battery (located on the bottom of the system behind a screw) for an hour and reinsert it.
+Then, set the Wii's clock to the correct time.

 ## Întrebări Frecvente despre Dispozitivele de Stocare